Etanarvazac/blocktopograph/README.md

 - [@oO0oO0oO0o0o00](https://github.com/oO0oO0oO0o0o00): Up to version 1.9.5

 **Other Contributors / Variations:**

 (Will be added upon their releases of a working, stable build.)

 This fork may be the only one to soon support MC 1.18 and Android 12.

 ## ![update](https://github.com/Templarian/MaterialDesign/blob/master/svg/update.svg) Updates
 This project is quite old and hopefully can be updated to the current versions of Android and MCPE.

-**To Do:**
-1. Gain access to the new world save location. (/Android/Data/com.mojang.minecraftpe/files/games/com.mojang)
-2. Update Map to read 1.18+ worlds.
-3. Update NBT editor to account for 1.18 values.

 ## Planned Feature & Bucket List
 **1-Stop-Shop:** Basically making this a powerful tool for players and content creaters alike.
 To do this, many additions will be made: